senner007/jumbleScramblePluginPointer/readme.txt

 + optionally implement logic to calculate animation speed based on the position of the dropped item relative to its new position
 + when using a single list, allow the option to constrain to a single axis - http://www.javascriptkit.com/javatutors/touchevents.shtml(bottom)
 + maybe set {passive: true} as third argument on event start and event move - https://developers.google.com/web/updates/2017/01/scrolling-intervention
-+ on event move, pass in only instances that are involved in the event(Pass in elt, instanceThis, instanceAdj (maybe rename)).
-Put dirSwitch as property on instance dragging from and rename to crossTrigger,  rename crossTrigger to crossFlag and put on same instance.
++ Put dirSwitch as property on instance dragging from and rename to crossTrigger,  rename crossTrigger to crossFlag and put on same instance.
-  Put remaining properties on instanceArr on each instance.
 + add placeholder when dragging
 + allow jquery pointer polyfill as optional
 + prevent multitouch !!!
-+ refactor cutOff - pass completeHeight, comleteWidth to addLiElem
 + add more comments/lines
 + split module_main
 + crossDistance should be a property set on init/reLayout, not a method.
 + put elt object properties on namespaced separate object.
 Name the object dynamically to the div id.
 + pass in the element for the adjacent container on instantiation, and set/look up adjacent container by its id if id is not passed in options, it will assign a number based id based on the order of instantiation(default)
++ save the ul height on instance

-getInstances() should point to array of all instances but without prototypes (Object.assign)
++ getInstances() should point to array of all instances but without prototypes (Object.assign)